Dr. Hope Babette Tang Humanism in Healthcare Essay Contest

 The annual Dr. Hope Babette Tang Humanism in Healthcare Essay Contest asks medical and nursing students to engage in a reflective writing exercise that illustrates an experience where they or a healthcare team member (doctors, nurses, therapists, social workers, pharmacists, patients and families, etc.) worked to ensure that humanism was at the core of care.
 Submissions that touch upon students’ personal experiences of humanistic care or stories of family and friends are also accepted.

-The 2024 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest has closed, and essays are in review.
+The 2025 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest is now open.

 First-, second-, and third-place essays for both nursing and medical students are chosen by a panel including healthcare professionals, writers/journalists, and educators.